kristjanari/Interactive-Lab-Hub/Lab 5/README.md

 Agustin Gregory Forero:

 The device fails for many of the reasons we'd expect it to fail -- it's just hard for it to always have a good training set with limited data.
 I think the device is an awesome idea, though I wonder if it's possible to maybe let the user define their own "objects"?
 Is there a way the user could define which objects the algorithm searches for?
 It's fine if not, just an idea for a future prototype :)

+#### Summarized Comments:
+We were grateful for the feedback we recieved,they brought up interesting design features for us to think about.
+- One of the comments we received noted we have no clear way of notifying the end user when a shipment is ready, which is an important thing to think about.
+We decided to add this to our prototype.
+In the new design, an audio message is also played to indicate a complete package and a green light also flashes on the device.
+- We really like Agustin's idea to allow the user to control which object the device detects and that would definately be a thing to consider in th enext steps in the design process of this device.

+### Final prototype

+This video demonstrates how the device works and how the user can interact with it.